 You can recycle refrigerator water filters.
-They are mostly made of plastic but they often aren’t accepted by local recycling centers.
+They are mostly made of plastic, but they often aren’t accepted by local recycling centers.
 You should contact the manufacturer to find out where to send them.
 You can also check with stores that sell them to see if they will accept them.

 Let’s take a look!

 Yes.
-In fact, it is easy to do.
+It is easy to do.

 Need a new refrigerator water filter?
 These are the top 5 bestsellers on Amazon!